Ardhanari/xr-online-resource/README.md

 -   Offers one last step before deleting the record from the collection

-## Features Left To Implement
+### Features left to implement

-###  SECURITY???
+####  SECURITY???
 ![enter image description here](https://i.imgur.com/xvW4iAR.png?1)
 - This project is initially released with barely any security at all.
 What is lacking and will be amended as soon as possible is:
 	- secure password storage
 	- registration available to users and confirmed by email, together with protection from spamming db with fake users data
 	- option to reset/change password by user

-### Search
+#### Search

 -  It's not a proper repository without keyword search.
 This feature was cut from initial release due to various instances of force majeure during development of this project.

-### Voting
+#### Voting
 - This needs to be improved to allow voting only oncer per record per user.

-# Information Architecture
+## Information Architecture

 A MongoDB NoSQL database was used in the creation of this website.
 Database used to store data consists of 4 collections: